 What is BBCOR?

 The goal of the BBCOR standard is to provide a little more stiffness than that found in previous aluminum bat.
 Essentially, using a BBCOR baseball bat, a hitter will notice a reduction in the trampoline effect that some bats can have.
-Deadening the energy transfer ever so slightly helps make an aluminum bat as close to a wooden bat as possible.
+Deadening the energy transfer ever so slightly helps make an aluminum as close to a wooden one as possible.

 Making all players comply to this new regulation will help to even the playing field a bit further.
-The results some players were seeing using some bats were simply unfair and now to achieve the same performance a hitter will have to learn how to be more accurate and swing a little faster.
+The results some players were seeing were simply unfair and now to achieve the same performance a hitter will have to learn how to be more accurate and swing a little faster.

 - Normally, a player between 3 and 4 feet tall will need a 26 inch bat to start with.

-- You need to also size the baseball bat, according to your weight.
+- You need to also size according to your weight.
 Even though the height is more often than not considered as the main criterion to choose a baseball bat, it would be ideal to choose the size of a bat depending on the height as well as the weight of the hitter

-Wooden Vs Composite Bats: Which are better?
+Wooden Vs Composite: Which is better?

-- Composite bats are poor performers and will easily break down in weather that is cooler than 65 degrees
+- Composite are poor performers and will easily break down in weather that is cooler than 65 degrees

 Wooden bats are able to withstand any weather and are quite durable.
 Wood bats are less forgiving and a player needs to have a very good hand-eye coordination to hit big shots in baseball.
-Practicing with wood bats will help a player to become a better hitter and will also help in increasing bat speed.
+Practicing with wood will help a player to become a better hitter and will also help in increasing bat speed.